 These life lessons learned from sports often inspire Native youth to pursue an education in order to seize a brighter future for themselves as well as their families.
 Jordan shares, “Some youth that I have been lucky to get to know, chose sports...because it was time away from home to escape some of the hardships they were facing, and some used that as a catalyst to ignite a fire within them to have a passion for something.”

 The bond between sports and education, specifically among our Native youth, is paramount.
-Your support and partnership with Native Hope goes directly to funding programs that cultivate this passion.
-Please support these valuable sports programs that keep our Native American youth in school—learning, growing, and emerging full of hope.
+Your support and partnership with Native Hope goes directly to funding opportunities to find their passion and pursuit it.